Handbook

 Before your scholarship begins, you will probably need to obtain a visa to enter the UK.

-The most common visa for Commonwealth Scholars and Fellows is the Student visa for study in the UK.
+The most common visa for Commonwealth Scholars is the Student visa for study in the UK.
+Commonwealth Fellows should follow the advice specific to their award which is directly provided to them by the CSC.
 You can find more information about current visa regulations and guidance on how to apply for a visa on the UK Visas and Immigration (UKVI) website.
-A step-by-step guide on how to apply for a Student visa is also available on the pre-award section of our website.
+There is a step-by-step guide on how to apply for a Student visa available on the pre-award section of our website as well as a general guidance on visas and bringing dependants.

 You should be aware that UK immigration rules can and do change frequently.
 For up-to-date news and information on changes relating to international students, you should consult the UK Council for International Student Affairs (UKCISA).

-Please remember that you are responsible for ensuring that your permission to enter or remain in the UK is valid throughout your time in the UK.
+Please remember that you are responsible for ensuring that your permission to enter or remain in the UK is valid throughout your time in the UK, and it is your responsibility to adhere to the conditions of your visa at all times.
 This also applies to any accompanying dependants.

 Family members (dependants)

 You must ensure that you and any accompanying family members (dependants) meet all the UK immigration requirements.
-You should refer to the UKCISA guidance on dependants to check the requirements and procedures for obtaining visas for family members.
+You should refer to the UKCISA guidance on dependants to check the requirements and procedures for obtaining visas for family members, and also the dependants FAQs on the pre-award section of our website.

 Please be aware that you are liable for any costs incurred in obtaining visas for your family members and are responsible for financially supporting your family members while they are in the UK.